|

 button

-- In Windows Vista, a button on the Computer window's toolbar which opens a
+- Vista, Win7: A button on the Computer window's toolbar which opens a

 list of commands, including New Folder and Layout.